onnx/onnx/docs/Operators.md

   If a negative value is passed for step, it represents slicing backward.
   If `axes` are omitted, they are set to `[0, ..., ndim-1]`.
-  If `steps` are omitted, they are set to `[1, ..., 1]` of length `len(starts)` Example 1:
+  If `steps` are omitted, they are set to `[1, ..., 1]` of length `len(starts)`

+  Slice treats the start and end indices like: [start, end) meaning the produced set will be inclusive of start but exclusive of end.
+One can include end in the output by setting the `end_mask` bit (for that axis) to 1.
+Hence, the output would be the range: [start, end].
+  `end_mask` is a bit vector of the same length of `ends`.
+So to include end in the results for the axes 0 and 2 and not include that for the axis 1, the value for `end_mask` would be 010 binary or 5 decimal.

+  Example 1:
     data = [
         [1, 2, 3, 4],